Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Install the WireGuard package in pfSense

 Next, add a tunnel and enable it.
-According to this thread and this thread on Reddit, we need to get some information for WireGuard and NordLynx from a sacrificial Linux VM to transpose the settings (i.e. private key) to the pfSense router.
+According to this thread and this thread on Reddit, we need to grab some WireGuard and NordLynx details—specifically the private key—from a sacrificial Linux VM and transpose those settings to the pfSense router.
 No problem.

 Connect to Italy over WireGuard